marius-joe/github-stats/src/repositories/README.md

 # Repositories

-This directory contains code for repositories provided by this app.
+This directory contains code for database connecting repositories provided by this app.